plone/training/docs/migrations/exportimport.md

 Now that we have that we can use the views `@@export_all` and `@@import_all` to run all exports and imports at once.

+First try the exports using `@@export_all`.
+If all goes well this will add a bunch of json-files in `var/instance` of the old site's buildout:

+* `Plone.json` (the name depends on the name of the Plone site)
+* `export_defaultpages.json`
+* `export_discussion.json`
+* `export_localroles.json`
+* `export_members.json`
+* `export_ordering.json`
+* `export_portlets.json`
+* `export_redirects.json`
+* `export_relations.json`
+* `export_translations.json`

-First try the exports, move all exported json-files to the folder `var/instance/import/` of the Plone 6 site and run
+Move or copy all of these to the folder `var/instance/import/` of the Plone 6 site.

+Now run `@@import_all`.
+If the id of the site is different from `Plone` you need to change the name of the file in the import in the view (see https://github.com/starzel/contentimport/blob/main/contentexport/views.py#L47).

+This should run all imports and the new site should be good to go and contain all content and configuration of the old site.

-## Step 6: Add fixes, changs and extensions
+## Step 6: Add fixes, changes and extensions

+The output from the export- and import-logs should tell you if you need to deal with any data that does not migrate smoothly.

+`collective.exportimport` has a couple of hooks that you can use in your own packages `contentexport` and `contentimport`.

+This training continues by inspecting, discussing and using the examples from the documentation of exportimport: https://github.com/collective/collective.exportimport/#faq-tips-and-tricks

 ## Some more advanced examples